-In Italy, the sauce is not called Sauce Bolognese, but ragù alla bolognese.
-The word is derived from the French “ragoût” and refers to braised meat, fish or vegetable dishes in a spicy sauce.
-“Bolognese” refers to the origins of the dish in Bologna.
-In the capital city of the Emilia-Romagna region, “ragoût” became “ragù” during the Renaissance.
-This is when the first ragù recipes were created.
-The oldest surviving recipe for pasta with ragù comes from Imola, near Bologna.
+In Italy, the sauce is not called sauce Bolognese, but ragù alla bolognese.
+This is derived from the French word "ragoût" and refers to stewed meat, fish or vegetable dishes in a spicy sauce.

-The name used today was first mentioned in 1891.
-At that time, the Florentine silk merchant and passionate culinary expert Pellegrino Artusi published a cookery book called “La scienza in cucina e l’arte di mangiar bene” (The science of cooking and the art of good food”).
-In this book - alongside nearly 800 recipes from many Italian regions – you can also find a recipe for ragù as we know it today.
-Recipe number 87 is called “Maccheroni alla bolognese”.
-At that time, the ingredients included dried meat (“carne secca”) as well as beef.
-Artusi also recommended dried mushrooms, truffles and goose liver to refine the sauce.
+The current name appeared for the first time in 1891.
+At that time, the Florentine silk merchant and passionate gourmet Pellegrino Artusi published a cookbook under the name "La scienza in cucina e l'arte di mangiar bene" (Of the science of cooking and the art of enjoying).
+In this work there is - besides almost 800 recipes from many Italian regions - also a recipe for ragù according to today's criteria: Recipe number 87 is called "Maccheroni alla bolognese."
+At that time, in addition to beef, the ingredients included dried meat ("carne secca").
+Artusi also recommended dried mushrooms, truffles and foie gras for refinement.

-Today, there are countless versions of ragù alla bolognese all over Italy.
-Every family has its own recipe - and of course, mama’s is always the best.
-The Accademia Italiana della Cucina surely has nothing to complain about in this regard.
-However, the Academy for Italian Cooking does not show a lot of love for the use of ketchup, nuts or courgettes.
-That’s why, in October 1982, an original recipe for ragù alla bolognese was submitted to the chamber of commerce in Bologna for safe keeping.
-The recipe clearly specifies the ingredients and the manner of preparation: roughly minced meat, pancetta (pork belly bacon), carrots, celery, onions, tomatoes, dry white wine, full-fat milk, vegetable bouillon, olive oil or butter, salt and pepper (and as an option, a dash of cream).
-A particular feature of the preparation is the long simmering time and the wide range of techniques used in the process.
-The ingredients are sautéd, fried, steamed and braised.
+Today, there are countless variations for ragù alla bolognese all over Italy.
+Every family has its own recipe - and Mamma's is always the best, of course.
+The Accademia Italiana della Cucina probably had nothing against that.
+However, the Academy of Italian Culinary Arts was not particularly fond of variations with ketchup, nuts or zucchini.
+Therefore, in October 1982, it submitted an original recipe for ragù alla bolognese to the Bologna Chamber of Commerce.
+In it, the ingredients and preparation are precisely specified: coarse ground beef, pancetta (pork belly bacon), carrots, celery, onions, tomatoes, dry white wine, whole milk, vegetable broth, olive oil or butter, salt and pepper (optional dash of cream).
+Characteristic of the preparation is the long simmering and the variety of techniques for its preparation: it is sautéed, sautéed, stewed and braised.

-Here is a traditional recipe for taglietelle with ragù alla bolognese.
-There is a simple reason why you’ll not find this ragù combined with spaghetti in Italy.
-The bolognese sauce doesn’t stick particularly well to the smooth, thin spaghetti.
-The result: you twist the pasta around your fork, and the sauce stays on the plate.
-That’s why in Italy, ragù alla bolognese is served only with short or wide pasta, such as tagliatelle.
-Ragù is also used for lasagne with bechamel sauce - or is simply rolled up in thin pancakes
+Here you will find a traditional recipe for tagliatelle with ragù alla bolognese.
+The fact that this ragù is not available in Italy in combination with spaghetti has a simple reason: The Bolognese-style sauce does not adhere very well to the smooth and thin spaghetti.
+Result: you flip the pasta onto the fork, and the sauce stays on the plate.
+That's why in Italy, a ragù alla bolognese is served with short or wide pasta - like tagliatelle.
+In addition, a ragù is also taken with béchamel sauce for lasagna - or simply rolled into thin pancakes.